htnnguyen/ITD_TES/README.md

       2) The price_generator.py generate price.txt with dynamic pricing signal for 48h with 1 min interval.

 The "Modified_IEEE13_with180houses" folder contains program that simulates the "close_loop" market clearing simulation for 48 h, which is similar to te30.
 We test for the extended IEEE13 with 180 houses.
+All progamming aspects of TE30 example such as json communcation, agent registration are considered.

 The "Open_Loop with Price.txt" folder contains a program that only tests the response of the IEEE13 system with pricing signal.
 No market clearing (auction.py) is considered.